-Frustration for Ronaldo as United drops more points in EPL
+Frustration for Ronaldo, joy for Werner in Premier League

 The win put Chelsea in first place ahead of Sunday’s game at Anfield between Liverpool and Manchester City, who came into the seventh round as the top two.

-Leeds claimed its first league win of the season by beating Watford 1-0 at home, while South Korea forward Hwang Hee-chan scored twice for Wolverhampton in a 2-1 victory over Newcastle.
+Leeds claimed its first league win of the season by beating Watford 1-0 at home thanks to Diego Llorente’s goal at a corner, while South Korea forward Hwang Hee-chan scored twice for Wolverhampton in a 2-1 victory over Newcastle.

+Arsenal continued its recovery from losing its opening three games of the season with a 0-0 draw at Brighton, while Burnley and Norwich also drew 0-0.

 RONALDO’S CAMEO